chimurai/http-proxy-middleware/README.md

 ### app.use(path, proxy)

-If you want to use the server's `app.use` `path` parameter to match requests;
+If you want to use the server's `app.use` `path` parameter to match requests.
-Create and mount the proxy without the http-proxy-middleware `context` parameter:
+Use `pathFilter` option to further include/exclude requests which you want to proxy.

 ```javascript
 app.use('/api', createProxyMiddleware({ target: 'http://www.example.org', changeOrigin: true }));